madhubs/26-react-redux/lab-maddy/README.md

 Babelrc- a compiler for using ES6 webpack- used to bundle our assets

-To confirm things are working in chrome, type this in terminal:
+To confirm things are rendering in the chrome browser, type this in terminal:
 ```
 npm run watch
 ```